Finished writing on April 13, may change anytime, because it is -still- a work in progress.

 “Don’t you fool us again.
 You don’t need time because time is nothing to you.
 Why condemn us to lives of misery, of endless waiting and wailing, why?
 Oh, Atlas, why?”

 “You can defend all this celestial sphere by yourself.
 Alone.
 You don’t need any help in exercising your trade.
 We understand that you wish to share it with your sons.
 Fair enough.
 Take five, leave one to us.
 All for us.
 Deal?”

 Perplexed, the god of an attosecond grieves.
 The females are forcing him to part with his third son.
 Like reading his mind, they speak.
 “You can have him near you anyway.
 Because we won’t take him away.
 We just need him to cuddle, to fuck, to listen, to comfort us.
 To be here for us.”

 “And for you,” adds the mother.

-“How about the other two?
+“How about the other five?
 Will the soldiers get some pussy?”

 “As much as they’d desire.
 We can’t make the difference anyway.
 So it will be up to the brothers to decide.”

 “And to us,” complete Atlas 1, Atlas 2, Atlas 4, Atlas 5 and Atlas 6.

 All eyes on Atlas 3 now.
 He nods.
 Unanimity!

 “Atlas 3.11.37 here.
 Releasing Moon 928 on polar orbit, at 2x radius units away from the frontier of the purple plasma.
 Not cloaked.”